oyaprotocol/node/README.md

 Planned improvements for future releases include (but are not limited to):

 - **Multi-Proposer Support:**
-  Extend the system to fetch, display, and verify blocks from multiple proposers by parsing onchain event logs.
+  Extend the system to fetch, display, and verify bundles from multiple proposers by parsing onchain event logs.
 This will allow nodes to cross-check and validate proposals from different sources.

-- **Enhanced Block Verification:**
+- **Enhanced Bundle Verification:**
-  Develop robust mechanisms for verifying the correctness of blocks proposed by various nodes, improving overall network security and consensus.
+  Develop robust mechanisms for verifying the correctness of bundles proposed by various nodes, improving overall network security and consensus.

 - **Expanded API Functionality:**
-  Add new API endpoints to query detailed block and proposer information.
+  Add new API endpoints to query detailed bundle and proposer information.

 - **Robust Error Handling and Logging:**
   Improve error handling in the block proposer logic and enhance logging to facilitate debugging and monitoring.